Shalini766/SOC-Home-Lab-Setup/README.md

 Here we are using Windows OS as our host machine.

-### Step 2: Creating Virtual Machines
+### Step 2: Download the ISO images and tools.

 #### Windows 10 VM:

 - Install Windows 10 ISO (https://www.microsoft.com/en-ca/software-download/windows10)
-- Click on create Windows 10 installation media and download the ISO image.
+- Click on Create Windows 10 installation media and download the ISO image.
 - Enable the network adapter in NAT/Host-only mode for isolation

 #### Kali Linux VM: